amachino/command-ai/README.md

 # command `ai`

-This is a command-line interface (CLI) that allows you to chat with an AI program powered by OpenAI API.
+An AI chatbot in your terminal, powered by OpenAI API.

 ## Requirements